-The laughter dies down and a calm silence returns.
+The laughter quickly dies down and a calm silence returns.

 “Brett, you just said, ‘Two to two hundred years’.
 That’s a pretty wide range, is it not?”
 Another in the crowd calls out.

-“Brett, I’m familiar with your work in gene editing, but can you explain to the rest of us exactly how you plan to do this?
+“Brett, most of us have heard you talk about your work in gene editing, but can you explain to the rest of us exactly how you plan to do this?
 It’s still a mystery to some of us up here.
 Of course, we’ve seen the results.
 We love the results, but we’re mostly in the dark as to how you do this,” Martin Oliveras, head of the dome maintenance team asks.

 “OK, sure, Martin.
 I’ll give it a try.
 When we work with bacteria, it’s pretty simple.
 Using the latest version of CRISPR or ‘Crispy Critters’, I like to call it, we can search the database for all known genetic traits, as you may have heard.
 The set of genes responsible for the respiration cycle has been known for years to exist in about a hundred and thirty genes.
 We just have to readjust and tweak the predilection for the Krebs Cycle, a major part of these genes, a tiny bit, or actually quite a bit.
 But, it’s basically pure experimentation where I take the preference for other respiration cycles out of other bacteria and cut them into my test subjects genes and then place these guys in a tank of the gas I want them to ingest and then watch to see if they survive, or how well they survive.
 Oh, and in some of them I insert some artificial genetic material that I concocted completely on my own.”

 Brett appears most pleased by this last part, his own invention.